BZBaXraM/BMDb.API/README.md

 - **Core Layer**: Contains the business logic and application services.
 - **Infrastructure Layer**: Contains the data access layer, including Entity Framework Core and repository pattern.
 - **Domain Layer**: Contains the domain entities.

+## Client

+The API has two clients: a Blazor WebAssembly application for user registration and access code recovery, and an Angular application for user login and movie browsing.